 Industry groups had raised this challenge before but were rebuffed by Obama administration officials, who said NHTSA was on firm legal ground.
-Several Republican lawmakers, including chairmen of four key House panels, had channeled the industry’s arguments in a November, 2014 letter to then Transportation Secretary Antony Foxx.
+Several Republican lawmakers, including chairmen of four key House panels, had channeled the industry’s arguments in a November, 2014 letter to then Transportation Secretary Anthony Foxx.
 “The activities being conducted by NHTSA in its development of the Guidelines are beyond the scope of its authority,” the letter said.
 The technology association enclosed the congressional letter with its February letter to Chao and the OMB.

 The signers were GOP representatives Fred Upton of Michigan who, at the time of the letter was chairman of the House Energy and Commerce Committee; Bill Shuster of Pennsylvania, chairman of the Transportation and Infrastructure Committee; Greg Walden of Oregon, then chairman of the Communications and Technology Subcommittee; and Lee Terry of Nebraska, then chairman of the Commerce, Manufacturing and Trade Subcommittee (Terry left Congress after his reelection defeat in 2014).